lunarc/cpp_course/docs/source/eigen.rst

 This will initialise the matrix to zero.
 You can also use the **.setOnes()** method to initialise the matrix to one.
 There are many other methods available to initialize the matrix.
 You can find them in the Eigen documentation.

-It is also possible to intialise the matrix using lists of values using the **<<** operator.
+To initialise arrays with values you can use the **<<** operator.
 For example, to initialise a 3x3 matrix to the identity matrix you can use the following code:

 .. code:: cpp